bilke/Craft-Docs/source/templating/dry/blocks.rst

-Template Blocks
+Template Craft
 ===============

-Template Blocks are a feature that bring Template Inheritance to Blocks.
-Template Blocks allow you to build a base template with defined sections.
+Template Craft are a feature that bring Template Inheritance to Craft.
+Template Craft allow you to build a base template with defined sections.
 When building new templates, you can extend your base template, and over-ride only the parts that you need to.

-You might have a base template in *blocks/templates*, called _layout.html, with this code:
+You might have a base template in *craft/templates*, called _layout.html, with this code:

 .. code-block:: html